 “I praise you for all things, I bless you, I glorify you through the eternal priest of heaven, Jesus Christ, your beloved Son.
 Through him be glory to you, together with him and the Holy Spirit, now and for ever.
 Amen.”

-Polycarp knew St. Ignatius of Antioch and is reported to have known the apostle John, son of Zebedee.
-On account of this, he is regarded as one of the apostolic fathers, the earliest group of the fathers of the church who play a special role in transmitting to us the apostolic tradition.
-This excerpt from a letter on the martyrdom of Saint Polycarp by the Church of Smyrna (Cap.
-13,2-15,2) is used in the Roman Office of Readings for the Feast of St. Polycarp on February 23.
+This excerpt comes from a letter on the martyrdom of Saint Polycarp by the Church of Smyrna (Cap.
+13,2-15,2).
+It is used in the Roman Office of Readings for the Feast of St. Polycarp, bishop and martyr, on February 23.